J. Robert Oppenheimer: Relationships and children

-Throughout the development of the atomic bomb, Oppenheimer was under investigation by both the FBI and the Manhattan Project's internal security arm for left-wing associations he was known to have had in the past.
-He was followed by Army security agents during a trip to California in June 1943 to visit his former girlfriend, Jean Tatlock, who was suffering from depression.
+Throughout the development of the atomic bomb, Oppenheimer was under investigation by both the FBI and the Manhattan Project's internal security arm for his past left-wing associations.
+He was followed by Army security agents during a trip to California in June 1943 to visit Tatlock, who was suffering from depression.
 Oppenheimer spent the night in her apartment.
-Tatlock committed suicide on January 4, 1944, leaving Oppenheimer deeply grieved.
-In August 1943, he volunteered to Manhattan Project security agents that George Eltenton, whom he did not know, had solicited three men at Los Alamos for nuclear secrets on behalf of the Soviet Union.
-When pressed on the issue in later interviews, Oppenheimer admitted that the only person who had approached him was his friend Haakon Chevalier, a Berkeley professor of French literature, who had mentioned the matter privately at a dinner at Oppenheimer's house.
-Brigadier General Leslie R. Groves, Jr., the director of the Manhattan Project, thought Oppenheimer too important to the project to be ousted over this suspicious behavior.
-On July 20, 1943, he wrote to the Manhattan Engineer District:
+Tatlock killed herself on January 4, 1944, leaving Oppenheimer deeply grieved.